rust-lang/pin-utils/README.md

 use pin_utils::pin_mut; // And more...
 ```

-The current version of pin-utils requires Rust 1.33 or later.
+The current pin-utils requires Rust 1.33 or later.

 # License